 We construct firm-level financial and equity characteristics from CRSP and Compustat.
 ESG ownership proxies are acquired from CRSP mutual fund holdings data.
 We obtain firm misconduct information from Goodjobsfirst Violation Tracker data and include several measures on aggregate ESG and social ratings from Refinitiv and Sustainalytics.
 In subsequent analyses, we analyze DEI-related discussions on Twitter, accessed via their API, and in firms' CSR reports, which we obtain from the comprehensive Corporate Register database.
-Our dataset covers nearly all U.S. public corporations from 2008 through 2021 in the CRSP-Compustat universe and approximately 1.4 million financial documents.
+Our dataset covers nearly all U.S. public corporations from 2008 through 2021 in the CRSP-Compustat universe and approximately 1.4 million SEC documents.
 All continuous variables are winsorized at the 1st and 99th percentiles to mitigate the impact of outliers.

 In Panel A of Table 1, we present descriptives for all primary measures used in our analyses.
-The average (median) number of aggregate DEI-related words in our sample of firm-year observations is approximately 7 (3), suggesting firms devote at least some discussion to DEI-related issues in their financial documents in a given year.8 The primary source of these discussions is the DEF 14A, which reflects that it is the only document with a required
+The average (median) number of aggregate DEI-related words in our sample of firm-year observations is approximately seven (three), suggesting firms devote at least some discussion to DEI-related issues in their financial documents in a given year.
+The primary source of these discussions is the DEF 14A, which reflects that it is the only document with a required DEI discussion for most of our sample period, because in 2009, the SEC required all firms to disclose if and how diversity factored into board positions (SEC, 2009).
+Critical to our study, which focuses on heterogeneity in disclosure, we see significant variation in how much firms discuss diversity, with the standard deviation of aggregate DEI terms being approximately 10.